 Here’s the actual image I printed out for my desk:

 Working in groups is becoming more important in many careers, as well as at school, so students need to have effective experiences with them in school so that they are prepared for them.

 That same son is an Army officer today, leading a platoon of soldiers.
 You can bet your lifesavers he’s doing a better job than the mischief that was perpetrated on him.

 Students who have horrible group work experiences learn lessons alright, but they’re not the lessons the teachers intended.

 We can do better, so let’s.

-If you’re interested in exactly how to do better, I’ve got three options for you.
+If you’re interested in exactly how to do better, I’ve got two short courses you can take on this.